 All schedules times are approximate.
 Timetables and other information on this page are subject to change.
 We make every effort to post an accurate schedule; however, travel times may change as a result of summer festivities and traffic conditions including road construction and inclement weather.
 Please allow for extra travel time during these instances.

-All shuttles are wheelchair-accessible and registered service animals are permitted.
-Please note that lab chemicals and lab equipment containing chemicals (e.g. vials, beakers, etc.) are not permitted on the NU shuttles.
+All shuttles are wheelchair-accessible and service animals are permitted.
+Please note that lab chemicals and lab equipment containing chemicals (e.g. vials, beakers, etc.) are not permitted on shuttles.

-Shuttles are a free service for University students, faculty and staff, with presentation of a valid WildCARD or Guest Wristband.
-Some routes also accept Garrett-Evangelical ID cards and NU ID cards for contractors, student spouse/partners, and temp/part-time employees.
+Shuttles are a free service for University students, faculty, and staff, with presentation of a valid Wildcard or Guest Wristband.
+Some routes also accept Garrett-Evangelical ID cards and University ID cards for contractors, student spouse/partners, and temp/part-time employees.

 Shuttle guest wristbands